 Writing Without Bullshit: Boost Your Career by Saying What You Mean What is the book about?
-Are you wondering how Josh Bernoff feel about modern business writing?
+Are you wondering how Josh Bernoff feels about modern business writing?
 The title of his book says it all—front-loading at its best!
 If you’ve had enough of verbal ducking and weaving in business writing, this book is for you.
 No more hiding behind jargon, weasel words and cowardly passives.
 Instead boldly say what you want to say.
 As Bernoff explains, clear writing that expresses

 Run out of things to read?
 There is a new book in town: “The African Svelte: Ingenious Misspellings that Make Surprising Sense” by Daniel Menaker.
 A seasoned author and editor himself, Menaker has spent many years collecting spelling errors that—while remaining errors—follow their own fascinating logic.
 The people who make these types of errors are usually those who may have heard a certain turn of phrase spoken out loud but have rarely seen it in writing.
 So, when they do commit that